-All three of these doctoral students have also made tremendous contributions to the Center for Sustainable Enterprise at UNC over the past several years: Mark Milstein has served as research director for the center and, with Monica Touesnard, has essentially run the Center for the past four years.
+All four of these current and former students made tremendous contributions to both the Center for Sustainable Enterprise at UNC and most recently the Center for Sustainable Global Enterprise at Cornell: Mark Milstein served as research director for the center at UNC and, with Monica Touesnard, essentially ran the Center before joining me at Cornell in 2005.
 Erik Simanis helped me to conceive the original idea for the Base of the Pyramid Learning Laboratory at UNC in 2000 as a recently minted MBA, prior to starting the doctoral program.
-And Ted London has served with great effectiveness as the Director of the BOP Learning Lab since 2001 and has been a close collaborator in our international work in Asia, Africa, and Latin America.
-Look for these three to make important independent contributions in the near future as they join the faculty ranks.
+And Ted London served with great effectiveness as the Director of the BoP Learning Lab from 2001-2004 and has been a close collaborator in our international work in Asia, Africa, and Latin

+America.
+Duncan Duke has been especially important in developing the BoP protocol work at Cornell.
+Look for these four to make important independent contributions in the near future.

-My participation as a core faculty member in the Sustainable Enterprise Academy (SEA) these past five years has also provided a wonderful venue for trying out new ideas-and learning, in the process.
+My participation as a core faculty member in the Sustainable Enterprise Academy (SEA) has also provided a wonderful venue for trying out new ideas-and learning in the process.
 In this regard, I would like to recognize and thank my faculty colleagues in SEA, particularly Brian Kelly, David Wheeler, Bryan Smith, John Ehrenfeld, David Bell, and Nigel Roome, for their honest feedback and support in helping me develop and present my ideas in such a way to achieve maximum impact.